Table of Contents

 Regret #2: Wrong Rack Size

-I bought a squat stand instead of a full rack to "save space."
-In reality, the footprint difference is minimal, but I lost the safety of full-length spotter arms and the ability to add attachments.
+Buying a squat stand instead of a full rack to "save space" is a frequent regret.
+The footprint difference is minimal, but you lose the safety of full-length spotter arms and the ability to add attachments.
 I've since upgraded, but the original stand sits in the corner collecting dust.

 Regret #3: Neglecting Lighting

-For the first year, I trained under a single 60-watt bulb.
+Many builders spend the first year training under a single 60-watt bulb.
 It was depressing and dangerous—I couldn't see the barbell knurling properly.
 Adding LED shop lights for $80 transformed the entire experience.

 The Winning Decisions